SilenceHVK/learn-webpack/README.md

 ### Plugins

-&ensp;&ensp; If you want to change default profile name, you can configur in package.json.
+If you want to change default profile name, you can configur in package.json.
 ```bash

 ```